What are crop insurance subsidies?

 The Federal Crop Insurance Program already has partnerships with private insurance companies.
 There are about 15 private companies that were permitted by the U.S. Department of Agriculture Risk Management Agency to write multiple peril crop insurance policies.
 Writing and reinsuring the policies, marketing, adjusting and processing claims, training, and record-keeping are all handled by each private company.
 The program is overlooked by the Risk Management Agency and they set the rates and determine which crops can be insured.
 The private insurance companies sell insurance to every allowed farmer who asks for it and retains a large part of the risk on about 80% of the policies included.

 The U.S. federal government also subsidizes the paid premiums to lessen the total cost to farmers.
-They also reimburse private insurance companies their operation and administrative costs instead of farmers directly paying them.
+They also reimburse private insurance companies for their operation and administrative costs instead of farmers directly paying them.
 Crop insurance becomes reachable to many American farmers due to this government support.

 Individual Plans of Insurance